Cost to Move Electric Meter and Gas Meter

 How Much Does it Cost to Move a Gas Meter or Electricity Meter?

-Moving your gas and electric meters isn’t something that everyone will have to do, but if you’re struggling to read your meters or you’re having any building work done, you will need to have your gas and electric meters professionally moved.
+Moving your gas and electric meters isn’t something that everyone will have to do, but if you’re struggling to read your meters or you’re having any building work done, then your gas and electric meters will need to be relocated by a professional.

 You cannot move a gas or electric meter yourself as it is illegal.
-You will need to hire a trained and experienced electrician to safely move your meters for you.
+You will need to hire a trained and experienced electrician or gas safe registered engineer to safely move your meters for you.

 Your gas and electric supplier will be able to move your meters if they are moving less than 1 metre away, but if you wish to move them further than 1 metre, you will need to contact your electricity distributor and gas transporter to sort out the new pipework.